A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 2. Interim Transition Authority

-This body operates under a defined remit and sunset provisions and holds no permanent governing authority.
+A time-limited, jointly mandated Transition Authority coordinates legal continuity, institutional conversion, rights protection, and administrative stability.
+It operates under a defined remit with sunset provisions and exercises no permanent governing authority.

-3. Treaty & Guarantee Phase
+3. Treaty & Assurance Phase

 4. Constitutional Ratification